A World View From the Sea

 - ● Listen to a reading of the poem Souls written by Michiko Ishimure.
 This poem inspired the Inn of Souls art piece

-- ● GoPro photos and videos of the SUP experience are taken by your guide and will be given to you after the experience
+- ● Smartphone photos and videos of the SUP experience are taken by your guide and will be given to you after the experience

 Tsunagi’s “Community Building Through Art”